ChaseWest/Blog/June-2014/HTML5-Input-types.md

 *Note: If the browser does not support the given type it will revert to using a type of `text`*

 #####datetime

+> Control for setting the element’s value to a string representing a global date and time.

 #####datetime-local

+> Control for setting the element’s value to a string representing a local date and time.

 #####date

+> Control for setting the element’s value to a string representing a date.

 #####month

+> Control for setting the element’s value to a string representing a month.

 #####time

+> Control for setting the element’s value to a string representing a time.

 #####week

+> Control for setting the element’s value to a string representing a week.

 #####number

+> Precise control for setting the element’s value to a string representing a number.

 #####range

+> Imprecise control for setting the element’s value to a string representing a number.

 #####email

+> Control for editing an e-mail address or list of e-mail addresses given in the element’s value.

 #####url

+> Control for editing an absolute URL given in the element’s value.

 #####search

+> One-line plain-text edit control for entering one or more search terms.

 #####tel

+> One-line plain-text edit control for entering a telephone number.

 #####color

+> Color-well control, for setting the element’s value to a string representing a simple color.

 ###Examples
 ------